LisaStoz/DateTimePicker/README.md

 Mobile-style DateTimePicker
 ===========================

-A jQuery plugin, aids date and time selecting.
+A jQuery plugin, aids date and time selection.

 Interface is similar to the one on mobile devices - date and time can be udjusted using 'up' (+) and 'down'(-) buttons.
 Date popup is compact, which is very convenient,